-A key facilitator in the delivery of Time Matters from participants' perspectives, was that it built trusting relationships with young people and their families.
-It was clear from stakeholders' perspectives that they had worked hard to cultivate this trust, for example when talking about a recent pantomime trip attended by 48 young people and their parents/carers, one stakeholder felt "they're turning up because they want to and...because we've kind of built that relationship with them" (P3, Stakeholder).
-Time Matters was frequently described as like a family, as one mentor who had been with Time Matters since they were a child said "I think that is what keeps everyone coming is that they feel like a family...it's unusual.
-Like it's something that like no one else's got" (P4, Stakeholder).

-As quoted below, building this trust began when a parent was first referred into the service, when stakeholders emphasised that attending Time Matters was the parent/carer's own choice for them and their child and the door would always be open to them which was seen as empowering.
-Similarly, stakeholders felt trust between themselves and young people was built through listening to their experiences ("they want other people to understand what they've been through and I think it really kind of raises their self-worth and self-esteem from it", P3, Stakeholder) and giving them choice over how and when they engaged ("I always say to the kids in a support group...They don't really have to do anything they don't want to do...you wanna just listen to the other kids.
+A key facilitator in the delivery of Time Matters from participants' perspectives was that it built trusting relationships with young people and their families.
+It was clear from stakeholders' perspectives that they had worked hard to cultivate this trust ("they're turning up because they want to and...because we've kind of built that relationship with them" (P3, stakeholder).
+As quoted below, building this trust began when a parent was first referred into the service, when stakeholders emphasised that attending Time Matters was the parent/carer's own choice for them and their child and the door would always be open to them, which was seen as empowering.
+Similarly, stakeholders felt trust between themselves and young people was built through listening to their experiences ("they want other people to understand what they've been through and I think it really kind of raises their self-worth and self-esteem from it", P3, stakeholder) and giving them choice over how and when they engaged ("I always say to the kids in a support group...They don't really have to do anything they don't want to do...you wanna just listen to the other kids.
 That's fine."
-P1, Stakeholders).
-P5, a teacher who had referred two children to Time Matters, also felt that the relationship the mentors built with the children encouraged them to engage ("both of the adults from Time Matters...you can see why the children will engage because, you know, they were very passionate about their role and...you could see they clearly enjoyed the time that they spent with the children").
+P1, stakeholders).

-"We'll just start off with a conversation with the parent who's came with the children.
-Tell them a little bit about the service, reassure them that it's completely voluntary... think that builds trust initially that you're empowering, let's say mum, that you know, we're not gonna judge you if you don't wanna come.
+"We'll just start off with a conversation with the parent.
+Tell them a little bit about the service, reassure them that it's completely voluntary... think that builds trust initially...we're not gonna judge you if you don't wanna come.
 It doesn't mean you're a bad mum because you're not ready for this.
 We're just here if you need us.
-So I think that that is immediately empowering...And some families will be like I'm not ready...it's making sure that families know that it's in their own time...And then I also recommend to the families that when they're trying to kind of sell the service to their child, for want of a better phrase...just say if you want to try it and you don't like it, then it's not a problem, or if you don't wanna try it and you're not ready yet...I'm not gonna be offended.
-If you come and this isn't for you...group support, is not for everyone.
-Mentoring is not for everyone...and that you haven't got that one door...Just reach back out if you change your mind.
-And that means that actually everybody that wants to engage, because you, if you feel like it's your choice...I think it's absolutely crucial and that's how we build trust and how we build relationships."
+So I think that that is immediately empowering...it's making sure that families know that it's in their own time...group support, is not for everyone.
+Mentoring is not for everyone...you feel like it's your choice...I think it's absolutely crucial and that's how we build trust and how we build relationships."
 (P1, stakeholder)